jfberner/qbio-computational_methods/README.md

 In the `R` directory you will find the scripts.
 Let's start using R!

 This sentence is the first comit jfb has ever done.
 History's being made right here.
+Try this one

+Now, try again to compare the threeo of them